ecamo19/droughtbox_documentation/docs/2_test_experiment_1.md

 ### Plant material

++ Collect 1 to 1.5 meters long branches
++ Cut the end of each branch underwater
-+ Rehydrate plants overnight by immersing their petioles in water
++ Rehydrate plants overnight by immersing them in water

 ## Data Analysis